 At test time, when $r$ is not available and $p_{ \hat{\theta}_f, \hat{\theta}_u}(I \,| \cdot )$ cannot be computed, $p_{\phi}(I \,| \mathbf{x}_{f}, \mathbf{x}_n )$ serves to infer the relative performance of each component and then to combine the predictions as Eq.~\ref{eq:mixture_pred}.
 For instance, Fig.~\ref{fig:na_mix_weight} illustrates the alignment learned through distribution matching: in general, components with higher prediction errors receive lower probabilities, and vice versa.

-Compared with conventional training, in Fig.~\ref{fig:na_obs_train}, under decoupled training, the training error curves of the two prediction components present relatively stable convergence and lower errors.
+Compared with conventional training, as shown in Fig.~\ref{fig:na_obs_train}, the training error curves of the two prediction components exhibit relatively stable convergence and lower errors under decoupled training.
 Accordingly, in the Mixture Decoupled block of Fig.~\ref{fig:na_obs_perf}, the \textit{Factors} and \textit{Fusion} components achieve performance comparable to \textit{Factors Alone} and \textit{Combination}, respectively.
 The overall performance of the mixture model is notably improved relative to conventional training.